merneo/arch-linux/modules/user-creation.md

 ## Step 3: Configure Sudo Access

+[Sudo](https://wiki.archlinux.org/title/Sudo) (Superuser Do) allows a permitted user to execute a command as the superuser or another user.
+It's a critical tool for system administration, enabling non-root users to perform privileged operations safely.

-The `visudo` command allows safe editing of the `sudoers` file, which controls who can use `sudo` and for which commands.
-For a detailed guide on configuring `sudo`, refer to the [ArchWiki on Sudo](https://wiki.archlinux.org/title/Sudo).
+The `visudo` command provides a safe and recommended way to edit the `/etc/sudoers` file, which defines `sudo` policies. `visudo` performs syntax checking before saving, preventing common configuration errors that could lock out `sudo` access.
+For a detailed guide on configuring `sudo`, refer to the [ArchWiki on Sudo](https://wiki.archlinux.org/title/Sudo) and consult `man sudoers` for the file format.

 ```bash
 EDITOR=nano visudo